avocadomayo/cs312-proj1/README.md

-endTime | end time designated in 24h clock building | lecture building room | lecture room prereq | list of prerequisites for the course
+endTime | end time designated in 24h clock building | lecture building room | lecture room

 STUDENTS
 name | name of the student